-The Management Committee meets frequently on both a formal and informal basis to receive management information and to discuss and assess the Firm's performance against its governance objectives, as well as its performance against key business targets.
+The Management Committee meets every two months to oversee the firm's strategic direction and objectives.
+The Management Committee receives management information and to assess the Firm's performance against its governance objectives, as well as its performance against key business targets.